ate47/t8-atian-menu/doc/index.md

 Here is the list of the found hashes/strings/ids that can be used in Black ops 4 (T8).

-You can find an applied version of these information in the [ate47/t8-atian-menu](https://github.com/ate47/t8-atian-menu) repository.

 **Table of Contents**

 - [Characters](characters.md)